debadeepta/vnla/code/tasks/VNLA/README.md

 Besides the `verbal_hard` advisor, which we use in our paper, we also provide a `verbal_easy`, which does not aggregate repeated actions.

+### Extend this project

+The language used in the paper is very primitive and scene-independent.
+To enhance the language, go to `oracle.py` and extend the `StepByStepSubgoalOracle` class.
+Play with different kinds of language and see whether the agent can leverage them to accomplish the tasks!